Do Your SWOT Analysis

 - Store standards

-This demonstrates that you understand the business holistically.
+This demonstrates that you understand the business from multiple perspectives.

-This section is delicate, you must be honest without appearing overly critical.
+This section requires balance.
+Be honest without appearing overly critical.

 - Ensure every weakness links directly to an opportunity